mhaidarhanif/rewinds-legacy/README.md

-# Remix Tailwind Starter Kit
+# Rewinds - Remix Tailwind Starter Kit

-Remix starter kit with Tailwind CSS v3 family of libraries.
+Rewinds is a Remix starter kit with Tailwind CSS v3 family of libraries.

 Example demo to combine the best Tailwind-related ecosystem such as Tailwind CSS, Headless UI, Radix UI, Vechai UI, and more.